 Gross Receipts Tax

-Sales Tax and Gross Receipts Tax are two different ways of paying taxes on products.
-Where sales tax is paid for by the consumer, gross receipts tax is paid for by the business.
+Sales Tax and Gross Receipts Tax are two different methods of paying taxes on products.
+Sales tax is paid for by the consumer, while gross receipts tax is paid for by the business.
 Depending on your type of business, you may need to pay a form of gross receipts tax.

 Example: Your LLC does business in a state with 5% sales tax and a state with 5% gross receipts tax.
 You sell a $20 product in each state.
 With sales tax, the final sale comes to $21.
 With gross receipts tax, the final sale is $20, but your business must pay $1 to the state.